Is China a safe place to visit? (Tips for Westerners to know it is safe to travel to China)

 While there are many genuine business owners and employees who make China safe and enjoyable to visit, like anywhere, there are scammers and con artists too.

-It’s wise to exchange money at reputable outlets such as banks or before your departure.
-Counterfeit cash is common and many retail outlets have facilities for checking note authenticity at the point of sale.
-If you’re unlucky enough to end up with counterfeit cash, it literally is a waste of your money.
+Be aware that counterfeit cash is common in China and many retail outlets have facilities for checking note authenticity at the point of sale.
+If you’re unlucky enough to end up with a counterfeit note (or notes!), it literally is a waste of your money.

-Is China safe for tourists?
-Traveling with a guide is the best way to travel safely in China as it provides trustworthy eyes and ears on the ground for you.
-They understand the culture and know what to look out for.
-While you’re traveling together, your guide is focused on making your travel experience, enjoyable, memorable, and safe.
+Traveling with a guide can be very beneficial as it provides trustworthy eyes and ears on the ground for you.
+They understand the culture and know what the challenges are.
+While you’re traveling together, your guide is focused on making your travel experience enjoyable, memorable, and safe.

 Traveling by road can be a challenge in China with road accidents a major cause of fatalities and injuries for locals.
 Be especially cautious when crossing roads.
-It is well known that red lights and traffic rules aren’t necessarily adhered to by those on the road.
+It is well known that red lights and traffic rules are often ignored by local drivers.

-One of the many benefits of traveling with an experienced China tour operator is the peace of mind that comes from having knowledgeable, local guides who are with you for the duration of your tour.
-With guides accompanied by a driver, western travelers can be transported between sights with ease.
+One of the many benefits of traveling with an experienced China tour operator is the peace of mind that comes from having knowledgeable, local guides who are with you for the duration of the tour.
+With guides accompanied by a driver, western travelers can be transported between sights with ease - and without having to worry about navigating through challenging traffic conditions.

-Instead of carrying unwieldy luggage between sights because of safety concerns, ChinaTours.com customers enjoy the freedom of being able to leave their belongings in a secure environment that is monitored and looked after by our carefully screened drivers.
-On a small group or private tour, you can relax knowing you don’t need to worry about unscrupulous taxi drivers and unlicensed vehicles.
+Another bonus of guided tours is baggage security.
+Instead of carrying unwieldy luggage between sights because of safety concerns, ChinaTours.com customers enjoy the freedom of being able to leave their belongings in a secure environment that is monitored and looked after by our carefully selected drivers.
+On a small group or private tour, you can relax knowing you can have complete confidence in the trustworthiness of your tour team.

 Safety and security in China

-Apart from personal safety and the precautionary considerations associated with any travel, many western travelers query whether China is safe to visit when political changes occur internationally.
-This is a legitimate consideration, particularly when travel advice is amended by governments due to shifts in policy.
+Apart from personal safety and the precautionary considerations associated with any travel, many western travelers query whether it is safe to visit China when political changes occur internationally.
+This is a legitimate question, particularly when travel advice is amended by governments due to shifts in policy.

-We recommend people who are considering booking a China tour should follow the same guidelines they would for travel elsewhere in the world:
+We recommend people who want to book a China tour should follow the same guidelines they would for travel elsewhere in the world:

 - Consult with the relevant travel advisory authority in your country of origin for current travel advice to China (we’ve provided a shortlist below).